Skip to Main Content

 Where the Catskills' New Hospitality Era Takes Shape

 MICHELIN's hotel selection program is notably selective in the Hudson Valley context.
 Across a region that has added dozens of properties in recent years, only a handful carry the designation, making the credential a useful filter for travelers who want editorial assurance rather than influencer endorsement.
-The Roundhouse's inclusion in the 2025 list positions it within a small peer set that includes properties like Callicoon Hills, Bluebird Hunter Lodge, and Hotel Lilien — each operating at the intersection of design integrity and regional rootedness that defines the area's current premium tier.
+The Roundhouse's inclusion in the 2025 list positions it within a small comparable set that includes properties like Callicoon Hills, Bluebird Hunter Lodge, and Hotel Lilien, each operating at the intersection of design integrity and regional rootedness that defines the area's current premium tier.

 The Scene at East Main Street